-- Physical interfaces this includes buttons and switches that are easy to locate and easy to operate. - Display and Visual Elements this includes font sizes, monitor settings that include contrast, and screen readers - Input Devices This could include keyboard accessibility, voice commands, and other non-traditional input methods - Connectivity and Compatibility this includes compatibility with assistive technologies like screen readers, interfaces, and braille displays, ensuring seamless communication between hardware and software components.
+- Physical interfaces this includes buttons and switches that are easy to locate and easy to operate. - Display and Visual Elements this includes font sizes, monitor settings that include contrast, and screen readers. - Input Devices this includes keyboard accessibility, voice commands, and other non-traditional input methods. - Connectivity and Compatibility this includes compatibility with assistive technologies like screen readers, interfaces, and braille displays, ensuring seamless communication between hardware and software components.